materials-marketplace/user-docs/docs/source/ucs/uc1.md

     )

 ```
-to provide a list of all existing mapping and to retrieve one specific mapping.
+to provide a list of all existing mappings and to retrieve one specific mapping.

 The file ends with the following line of code